Available Treatments:

 Viagra (sildenfil citrate):

 The pill originally intended to treat heart disease is now used to treat erectile dysfunction.
 This particular PDE-5 agent can cause, on rare occasions, blue-green shading of vision due to high blood levels of the drug.
-This temporary and poses no long-term risk.
+This is temporary and poses no long-term risk.
 Viagra usually works 1-4 hours after you take it.
 For more information, you can visit www.viagra.com. -

 Cialis (taladafil):